"Thanks for your ideas and advice over the last few years"D.M.

 I am back from Europe.
 My brother Alex and I spent a few days in London, visiting Alex’s daughter Irene, who studies viola at Trinity College of Music in Greenwich.
 She is an incredibly talented and dedicated violinist (the practices-four-to-six-hours-a-day type).
-I recorded this video at her high school graduation performance in 2014.

 Guy Spier and I presented and did a joint Q&A with the UK CFA Society, and then the next day we flew to Zürich.
 There we did another presentation, this time for the Zürich CFA.